RealCocoArdo/BitcoinOverview/README.md

 ## Adding content to BitcoinOverview.org
 ### Open a pull-request or Issue
-Make a pull-request or Issue where you explain what changes you would make.
+Make a [pull-request](https://github.com/RealCocoArdo/BitcoinOverview/pulls) or submit an [issue](https://github.com/RealCocoArdo/BitcoinOverview/issues/new/choose) where you explain what changes you would make.

+You need to be logged in for this.
 ### Contact a Maintainer
-In case you struggle with Github or only want add something small you can contact Coco_Ardo via social media.
+In case you struggle with Github or you just want to add something small you can contact Coco_Ardo via social media.
 ### Goals
 * Having a Website were unexpirienced and expirienced users are able to find **everything** they want to know about Bitcoin.
 * Providing the source information.
 No self created content.